TransEmpiric/webFluxTemplate/README.md

 #### MongoDB
 MongoDB is used for this example, so you'll need this up and running on your local machine, if you are on OSX, you can easily install
 MongoDB using Homebrew.
-MongoDB config is defined in applicatoin.yml.
+The MongoDB config is defined in application.yml.

 ## Running locally
 ```